 Why will the magstripe or ‘swipe only’ cards not be accepted?

 Chip credit and debit cards are inherently more secure than magstripe or ‘swipe only’ cards - this is why magstripe-only cards (cards without a chip) are being phased out in Australia.

-No. For this roll out you will only be able to accept EFTPOS chip cards with the Square reader for contactless and chip cards.
+No. You will only be able to accept eftpos chip cards with the Square Reader.

 Yes.
-As with all purchases made using Square’s POS, you will be able to capture and track all transactions made with EFTPOS cards through your Square Dashboard.
+As with all purchases made using Square app, you will be able to capture and track all transactions made with eftpos cards through your Square Dashboard.

 Will I be able to give my customers a ‘cash out’ option when they pay with eftpos?

 No. You are not able to issue cash out through the Square app.